-- 1. Remove the appropriate plastic cap from the desired left or right side panel. - 2.
+- 1. Remove the appropriate plastic cap from the desired left or right side panel, and place it on the panel not being serviced. - 2.
 Secure power line connection into junction box, following above reference. - 3.
 Fasten the junction box to the selected panel.